Yes, auditions are open to all students on campus.

 Yes, many theatre majors also major in another discipline.
 It is also possible to minor in theatre.

 Yes, we offer a minor in Musical Theatre.
 Our cross-disciplinary program is designed for students majoring in the performing arts.
-The musical theatre minor offers two tracks for students majoring in music or theatre.
+The musical theatre minor offers three tracks for students majoring in music, dance, or theatre.
 Students take courses in the two performing arts forms outside their concentration, along with a capstone in musical theatre repertoire.
 The capstone course culminates in a Musical Theatre Showcase.

 We offer courses in stage design, lighting design, costume design, stage management, theatre management, drafting, crafts for the stage, etc. All theatre majors receive a background in design; students who pursue more advanced design training may also receive the opportunity to design in our Second Stage series.
 Some of our exceptional students have also designed for the mainstage.